tildeclub/site/wiki/source/safe-scripting-the-tilde-way.md

 category: tutorials
 ---

-Welcome to tilde.club.
+Welcome to Tilde.club.
 For many of you this may be your first multi-user host and for even more of you this may be your *first* host.
 Welcome to all of you.

 Whether you are used to Unix, Linux and programming or a complete beginner please consider this an invitation to create and build new things.

 It's important when creating however that we respect the shared environment and that we respect the boundaries of others.